 Personally, I think that few people are ever lucky enough to reach a point where they can sell their business.
 If you reach that point and it’s a sum of money that can almost guarantee financial freedom for you and your family, it’s difficult to walk away.
 A wise man once told me that no one ever regrets a decision that secured their financial future.
 Maybe you could grow it and get more, but getting that first win gives you the ability to chase after other opportunities.

-If you enjoyed this article, check out Advice For Selling A Business: 5 Key Tips For A Successful Buyout
+If you enjoyed this article, check out How To Start A Blog and Advice For Selling A Business: 5 Key Tips For A Successful Buyout

 Untemplaters, have you or anyone you know sold a business before?
 What were the biggest challenges?